-This is definitely the most difficult way to approach people, and it’s the one I find most intimidating, but it’s also pretty much guaranteed to make you friends.
+This is definitely the most difficult way to approach people if you’re travelling alone, and it’s definitely the one I find most intimidating, but it’s also pretty much guaranteed to make you friends.
 Simply walk over to group of people and ask if you can join them!
 People in hostels are so friendly that they won’t think anything of it and aren’t going to say no, especially if they’ve had a drink,so just bite the bullet and go for it!

 5. Make use of the free breakfast

 Hostels in a lot of countries provide free breakfast in the morning, which is a great way to make friends in hostels.
 Just find a table with a few spaces, sit down and smile.
 Even if you only end up exchanging small talk, it still paves the way for further interaction later in the day.

 Finally, and most importantly, relax!
 Sometimes you’ll get unlucky and end up in hostel where nobody wants to socialise.
 It happens.
 But you know what?
 It isn’t the end of the world!
 Just suck it up, find something to do on your own and know that tomorrow is a new day and you will definitely meet people soon.

 Now, I want to hear your thoughts!
 Do you have any tips on how to make friends in hostels?
 Do you find it easy, or are you shy like me?
 Leave your thoughts in the comments below!